desmondwong1215/tp/docs/UserGuide.md

 **Tips:**<br>
 * You can enter multiple keywords, separated by spaces.<br>
+* If the user enter an invalid keyword (e.g., a name that contains special characters), no course will be found with that keyword.
 * For example, typing `find_course_by_name science english` will return all courses that contain either “science” or “english” in their names.<br>

 </box>